alexscheelmeyer/docker-wrap/README.md

 This does not currently do any input sanitization and forwards your inputs to the shell, so be sure to not use user inputs for the arguments without sanitizing them first.

+This will not install Docker for you, it is assumed to already be installed.

 ## Usage
 This package uses es6 import syntax, so be sure to use Node >= V13.